-If any of the eight compliance items are missing from the LEAs' service logs, DHS' Lot 1 contractor will identify the missing information in a monthly report to the LEAs in order to complete the documentation, if possible, for claim submission.
+If any of the eight compliance items are missing from the LEAs' service logs, DHS' Lot 1 contractor will identify the missing information in a monthly report made available to the LEAs.
+This allows the LEA an opportunity to provide or complete the missing information which is needed for successful claim submission.
+Claims with incomplete compliance information are NOT submitted to DHS' PROMISe[TM] system for processing.
+If missing information is not provided or completed within 180 days of the date of service, the claim cannot be submitted, and the LEA loses the opportunity for reimbursement.

-If all compliance items are included in the LEAs' service logs, DHS' Lot 1 contractor submits compliant claims to DHS' PROMIS e^{TM} system for processing.
+If all compliance items are included in the LEAs' service logs, DHS' Lot 1 contractor submits compliant claims to DHS' PROMISe[TM] system for processing.